-(a): particle dust respirators, if necessary, combined with an absorption cartridge;

-(b): filter respirators with absorption cartridge or canister of the right type;

-(c): fresh-air hoods or masks
+- (a): particle dust respirators, if necessary, combined with an absorption cartridge; - (b): filter respirators with absorption cartridge or canister of the right type; - (c): fresh-air hoods or masks.

-- ▶ Build-up of electrostatic charge on the dust particle, may be prevented by bonding and grounding. - ▶ Powder handling equipment such as dust collectors, dryers and mills may require additional protection measures such as explosion venting.
-Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to efficiently remove the contaminant.
+Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant.